 You can buy tickets for the funicular at the ticket office in the funicular stations at both the top and the bottom of the funicular.
 You can buy a single (you might decide that it is a good idea to walk down to Santa Cova and then avoid the uphill return journey by taking the funicular) or a return journey.
 For full ticket prices, see the Official Funicular de Santa Cova Website

 Operating times for the Funicular de Santa Cova vary, depending on the time of year and whether you come during the week or at weekends.

 Finishes: between 17:30 and 18:50.

-For full details of the funicular timetable, check the Official Funicular de Santa Cova website and open the 'Calendar, timetables and fares' pdf document.
+For details of the funicular timetable, check the Official Funicular de Santa Cova website and open the 'Calendar, timetables and fares' pdf document.

 Unfortunately the funicular is not adapted for wheelchair users.
 There are only a few seats in the funicular, the rest of the train is standing room only.

 The Santa Cova Funicular offers you the opportunity to visit an important religious site, visited by thousands of pilgrims each year.
-It has been running since 1929, allowing people to visit a place with an important history and great spiritual significance.
+It has been running since 1929, allowing people to visit a place with an important history and spiritual significance.